Learn how to smoke a whole chicken on a Traeger pellet grill, and why it is an easy, great way to smoke a whole chicken.

 - Place the chickens on a wire rack placed on top of a baking sheet.

-- Mix together the 4 Tbsp Kosher salt and 1 Tbsp pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken.
-DO NOT use cooking oil to adhere or skin will not get crispy.4 Tbsp Kosher Salt, 1 Tbsp Fresh Course Ground Black Pepper, Your Favorite BBQ rub or our "In a Pinch BBQ Rub" below
+- Mix together the 4 tablespoon Kosher salt and 1 tablespoon pepper and sprinkle generously over the tops and bottoms of each chicken.
+Alternatively, use your favorite BBQ rub or the In a Pinch BBQ Rub above.
+If your rub contains salt, you do not need to add the salt and pepper mixture.
+DO NOT use cooking oil to adhere or skin will not get crispy.4 tablespoon Kosher Salt, 1 tablespoon Fresh Course Ground Black Pepper, Your Favorite BBQ rub or our "In a Pinch BBQ Rub" below

 Start the Traeger Pellet Grill